aslamhus/WordpressHMR/README.md

 - `host` - This is the host of your local development server.
 - `port` - This is the port of your local development server.
 - `protocol` - This is the protocol of your local development server.
-- `themePath` - This is the path to your theme directory.
+- `theme` - This is the name of your theme directory, i.e. twentytwentyfour

 ### Assets